"Leonard Dunning," I rolled the words around in my mouth as if tasting them. "Leonard... Dunning..."

 Looking around pretty much torpedoed my idea of this being Japan.
 While some of the faces looking back at me were kinda-sorta Asian, the vast majority seemed to have an amalgamation of features that made it impossible to get any more specific than ‘light-skinned' when talking about them.
 Well, saying that they were ‘looking back at me' might have been a bit of an overstatement as well.
 While everyone present acted like high-school students on break, there was something odd about them.
 Their eyes seemed to be glazed over and even when talking to someone right beside them, usually pursuing some shallow topic such as the weather, their gazes were distant and unfocused.
 The pinnacle of the oddness was how if I looked at any one of them for too long it felt like they weren't really ‘there', only occupying space.
 It was crazy.
 Or maybe I was the crazy one for even thinking something like that.
 Neither option thrilled me.

-Furthermore, while they didn’t look exactly the same, I couldn’t help but feel that the variation was only superficial.
-Everyone was moderately handsome, as if cut from the same mold and slightly tweaked afterwards.
-If not for the different hair-styles and colors (which also included a number of technicolor shades as well, though I found that much less surprising than I probably should have) I would have sworn this was a school dedicated to the education of centuplets.
+Furthermore, while they didn't look exactly the same, I couldn't help but feel that the variation was only superficial.
+Everyone was moderately handsome as if cut from the same mold and slightly tweaked afterward.
+If not for the different hair styles and colors (which also included a number of technicolor shades as well, though I found that way less surprising than I probably should've) I would've sworn this was a school dedicated to the education of centuplets.

 "Are you all right?"
 He sounded concerned.
 Crap, that somehow made me feel guilty.

 "Nah," I answered with forced nonchalance as I reflexively threw my bag onto the desk next to his.
 Huh, so this was my seat.
 I suppose that explains how I knew him.
 After some consideration, I added, "Just a mild case of retrograde amnesia."

 His face went blank for a moment and he let out a tired sigh.